-- In a majority of 16 countries the share of students who have chosen to live in student halls is higher for students with high social background than for their peers with low social background.
-The differences in the shares are very pronounced (at least 10% or more) in the Slovak Republic, Sweden, Finland, Romania and The Netherlands. - Only in the European Mediterranean countries Turkey, Croatia, France, Italy and (the geographical exception) Portugal, is the relationship between the social groups reversed.
-In those countries students with low social background tend more to live in student halls than their fellow students with high social background. - In Germany the distribution of students in student halls by social background is completely balanced in relative terms.
+- 18% of the students with high social background are residing in student halls on average across all countries, while this share amounts only to 13% of the students with low social background. - In a majority of 17 countries the share of students with high social background who have chosen to live in student halls is higher than for their peers with low social background.
+The differences in the shares are very pronounced (at least 10 percentage points or more) in the Slovak Republic, Sweden, Finland, Romania, and the Netherlands. - Only in the European Mediterranean countries Turkey, Croatia, France, Italy, and (the geographical exception) Portugal, is the relationship between the social groups reversed.
+In those countries students with low social background tend more to live in student halls than their fellow students with 'privileged' social background. - In Germany the distribution of students in student halls by social background is completely balanced in relative terms.